mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

 WSGI is the protocol that permits Django apps to talk to any of these web application servers.

-If you run the `startproject` command and named your Django project as "project," the WSGI application should be in a file like `project/wsgi.py`.
+If you ran the `startproject` command and named your Django project as "project," the WSGI application should be in a file like `project/wsgi.py`.